LF-Decentralized-Trust-labs/Naryo/docs/configuration.md

 | EVENT_STORE_URL        | http://localhost:8081/api/rest/v1 | The REST endpoint url               |
 | EVENT_STORE_EVENT_PATH | /event                            | The path to the event REST endpoint |

-## Integrating Librevents into Third Party Spring Application
+## Integrating Naryo into Third Party Spring Application

-Librevents can be embedded into an existing Spring Application via an annotation.
+Naryo can be embedded into an existing Spring Application via an annotation.

 #### Steps to Embed